Alerts, closures and warnings

 Camping and motorized recreation (including the use of off-road vehicles) is restricted throughout the entire Koocanusa Recreation Strategy area.
 Learn more by reading the media release.

 - Check current highway road conditions.
 Visit DriveBC

 - Resource roads are not built or maintained to the same standards as public highways.
 Learn more about Resource (Forest Service) road conditions

 The BC Wildfire Service implements fire restrictions and manages wildfire response.

 Check fire bans and restrictions, including campfire bans, before lighting your fire.

 Remember to bring a portable stove for cooking when wildfire risk is high or campfires are banned.

 Find flood updates at the British Columbia River Forecast Centre

 Safety begins with you.
 Get trained in avalanche safety, plan your trip, check for warnings and carry the right gear.

-- Open Avalanche Canada for danger ratings and bulletins
+- Visit Avalanche Canada for provincial bulletins and avalanche danger ratings